Commodities Spread Betting

 Note - US Crude Oil November Futures commodities market accurate as of 20-Sep-12.

-Advert: Commodities Spread Betting, sponsored by FinancialSpreads.com.
+Advert: Commodities Spread Betting Guide, sponsored by FinancialSpreads.com.

 You can spread bet on Commodities with Financial Spreads.